 Out of all the cameras on our list, Panasonic GX850 (GX800 in some regions) is most probably the least capable, but can still be a decent choice for beginner photographers.
 It is easily the smallest camera on our list.
 It weighs only 9.49 oz (269 grams), which means you won’t even notice is in your bag and that makes it an excellent choice for beginners who are into travel photography.

 The GX850 has several different shooting modes, allowing you to learn photography gradually just like other cameras on this list, and it also gives you access to a pretty substantial number of lenses from Panasonic and Olympus.
 The camera comes with Panasonic 12-32mm f/3.5-5.6 Lens, which is decent for beginners.
-When you feel the need to step up to your first prime lens, we suggest opting for the Panasonic 20mm f/1.7 prime lens (Buy it on Amazon), which is relatively affordable and will definitely help you learn some additional things about photography.
+When you feel the need to step up to your first prime lens, we suggest opting for the Panasonic 20mm f/1.7 prime lens, which is relatively affordable and will definitely help you learn some additional things about photography.

 Panasonic GX850 Pros